joshnuss/transponder/README.md

 end
 ```

-Add `ResourceController` to your controllers:
+Add `use ResourceController` to your controllers, and define actions with `defaction`:

 ```elixir
 defmodule MyAppWeb.Admin.ProductsController do